-- ▶ started in 1984 by MathWorks, based on C and Lapack libraries - ▶ multi-paradigm numerical computing environment, good at matrix manipulations, implementation of algorithms - ▶ can interface with programs written in C, C++, Java, and Python. - ▶ large number of users-contributed (open source) packages - ▶ but proprietary programming language → €€€ license - ▶ fairly stable (back compatibility!) - ▶ Octave = free alternative to Matlab but not 100% compatible or as efficient
+- ▶ started in 1984 by MathWorks, based on C and Lapack libraries (in Fortran...) - ▶ multi-paradigm numerical computing environment, good at matrix manipulations, implementation of algorithms - ▶ can interface with programs written in C, C++, Java, and Python. - ▶ large number of users-contributed (open source) packages - ▶ but proprietary programming language → €€€ license - ▶ yearly releases with new features but fairly stable (back compatibility!) - ▶ Octave = free alternative to Matlab but not 100% compatible or as efficient